StrongLoop-Evangelists/workshop-marketplace/workshop/00-initialization.md

 ?
 Enter name of the directory to contain the project: (workshop-marketplace)
 ```

-The next step is simply to choose the name of the directory that you are going to build out the application into.
-By default, it assumes you would like to create a directory with the same name as the application that you have given in the previous step.
-Hitting enter will do the default, but if you want to name your directory something else, you can do so here.
-You may have already created this directory name and are in it within the terminal, in which case, you can simply type `.` to denote the 'current directory'.
+The next step is simply to choose the name of the directory that we are going to build out the application into.
+By default, it assumes we would like to create a directory with the same name as the application that we have given in the previous step.
+Hitting enter will do the default, but if we want to name our directory something else, we can do so here.
+We may have already created this directory name and are in it within the terminal, in which case, we can simply type `.` to denote the 'current directory'.

-You'll notice in the next step that the prompt informs you that it created the directory and has navigated into that directory for building the application.
-Note that when completed, you will be in the same directory in which you started, which may be one level above your new working directory.
+We'll notice in the next step that the prompt informs us that it created the directory and has navigated into that directory for building the application.
+Note that when completed, we will be in the same directory in which we started, which may be one level above our new working directory.

 ### Which version of LoopBack would you like to use?